 I’ve used both Endocrinol from the Russian company Evalar and Endonorm.
 The first is not available, but the second is available for shipping abroad.
 You can read more about the importance of this supplement for my remission in a newer post.

-When I started trying out different interventions from the Wentz protocol I needed to evaluate how they help.
-For that, I actually needed to directly measure the thyroid antibodies in my blood.
+When I started trying out different interventions from the Wentz protocol, I needed to evaluate if they work for me.
+For that, I actually needed to measure the thyroid antibodies in the blood.

 Where to find such an ally

 The website of Izabella Wentz runs a database with a list of medical practitioners recommended by patients.
 Those doctors:

 - listen carefully to the patients and pay attention to their symptoms

 - order a comprehensive thyroid tests panel (free T3, free T4, reverse T3, thyroid antibodies, and TSH) and thyroid-related tests (like vitamin D and iron tests for deficiencies)

 - are willing to prescribe different types of thyroid hormone medications

 - apply the integrative approach, for example, treat nutritional imbalances, leaky gut, and other related conditions